 Clovelly to Coogee

-Coogee (pronounced ‘cud-gee’) is another good spot to wile away an afternoon.
-The beach is much more chilled out than Bondi and sees a lot of students who attend the nearby UNSW.
-Back in my Sydney Uni days, we held one of our Unimates BBQs at Coogee Beach as there are several grills here that are free to use.
-Rock pools are situated at both ends of the beach as well, though the surf at Coogee is almost never too rough for swimming.
+Coogee (pronounced ‘cud-gee’) Beach is another good spot to wile away an afternoon.
+The beach is much smaller and more chilled out than Bondi and sees a lot of students who attend the nearby UNSW.
+Rock pools are situated at both ends of the beach, though the surf at Coogee is almost never too rough for swimming.